 Union County Early College High School is located on South Piedmont Community College campus.
 We are an accelerated program combining four years of high school and two years of college transfer courses.
 Students can graduate in five years with a high school diploma and an associate’s degree.

-Union County Early College accepts approximately 80 ninth grade students each school year.
+Union County Early College accepts approximately 100 ninth grade students each school year.
 Rising ninth grade students from throughout the Union County Public School Systems apply for acceptance into the Early College program.
-Recruitment takes place at all middle schools in the district.
-This program is designed for students who have the potential for success in college courses and who are first-generation college students.
+Recruitment takes place at nine different middle schools in the district.
+This program is searching for students who have the potential for success in college courses and who are first generation college students.